12th CBSE NCERT Political Science 2 Reasons for Congress Party Dominance in Early Elections

 Explanation

-Which factor was NOT a primary reason for the Indian National Congress's dominance in the first three general elections?
+Which of the following was NOT a major reason for the Indian National Congress's dominance in the first three general elections?

 Answer